 In the Approved application hostnames entry field, enter the fully-qualified hostnames, IP addresses, or domain wildcard entries that represent the referring web sites your services or systems that you'll use with this Duo application.
 These entries should be listed one per line.
 You can append an information comment on each line with a comma, followed by your descriptive text.

-If a user tries to log into an application configured to use a Duo application that has the whitelisting feature enabled and restricted to known referring sites and the parent parameter used does not match the configured hostnames, then Duo blocks the user's authentication attempt, lets the user know that the request came from an unauthorized domain, and presents the referring URL information from the request to they can report to your IT or Corporate Security service desk.
+If a user tries to log into an application configured to use a Duo application that has the allowed hostnames enabled and restricted to known referring sites and the parent parameter used does not match the configured hostnames, then Duo blocks the user's authentication attempt, lets the user know that the request came from an unauthorized domain, and presents the referring URL information from the request to they can report to your IT or Corporate Security service desk.